 Our portrayals create a more balanced and thorough picture of the times for event visitors.
 Military re-enactors teach how we fought the Civil War; civilian re-enactors teach why we fought the war.

 Get to know our civilian members by exploring our unit pages.
-If you are interested in learning how to get involved in this noble pastime, contact our Non-Combatant Corps Representative Nancy Duncan.
+If you are interested in learning how to get involved in this noble pastime, contact our Non-Combatant Corps Representative Michelle Weigel.
 She will be happy to answer your questions and direct you to the appropriate unit contacts.
 Do not under any circumstance loan money to the banjo player!

 Non-Combatant Corps Staff